JoshuaDelosSantos/my-clean-project/documentations/user_stories/us_02_client_list_of_services.md

 # List of Services
-As a client I should be able to see a list of services.
+As a client  I need to be able to see a list of service/s so I can decide on which one to contact.

 ## Priority: 10